 The Helicobacter Pylori Ag, Eia, Stool test contains 1 test with 1 biomarker.

-IMPORTANT: Patient Self Collection Required - Instructions
+Test Preparation: Patient Self Collection Required – Instructions Below

 - Patient to visit a Quest Patient Service Center to obtain the designated sterile collection container required for the test.